 What is Sleep?
-Sleep is a state that our mind experiences.
+When the mind is in communion with the Self/Spirit but unconsciously, it is called sleep.
+In other words, sleep is a state that our mind experiences.
 According to Carl G. Jung’s analytical psychology, our mind can be at any one of three levels of depth: conscious mind (the waking state experienced in our physical body), subconscious mind (the dream state experienced in our astral body), and unconscious mind (the deep sleep state experienced in our causal body).

-Why do we feel so energized and refreshed after a deep sleep?
-During the deep sleep state, our mind stops spinning around and becomes unconscious; we sink into our Spirit, which is our innermost reality.
+How were we in sleep?
+When we were asleep, the various thoughts such as this physical body, this world, relatives, friends, ornaments, money, food, drinks were not there.
+That is how we become so energized and refreshed from deep sleep.
+Indeed, during the deep sleep state, our mind stops spinning around and becomes unconscious; we sink into our Spirit, which is our innermost reality.
 It is this reconnection with our inner Spirit that rejuvenates our nervous system, recharging us with fresh energy and vigor.
-Our daily experience of sleep proves that the source of profound peace lies within us, not outside.
+Our daily experience of sleep proves that the source of profound peace/happiness lies within, not outside.

 According to scientific research, during the normal descent from the wakeful state to the deep sleep state, the brain wave frequency descends from the fast Beta waves to the relaxation of Alpha waves, then down to the drowsiness of Theta waves, and finally into the deep sleep state of Delta waves.
 As Delta waves in the brain become very intense, we approach closer and closer to our inner Spirit.

-Since sleep is the state that our mind experiences, it makes sense to conclude that it is the peaceful state of mind that is really relevant for sleeping naturally.
+Since sleep is the state that our mind experiences, it is the state of mind that is really relevant for sleeping naturally.
 This brings us to a question: How to acquire such a peaceful state of mind that would induce a deep, restful sleep?
 There is an intimate connection between our mind and our breathing, which means, our state of mind is directly influenced by our breathing.
-In fact, our breathing links our physical, astral, and causal bodies.

 Remember, sleep comes to you; you do not go to sleep.